lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   work better.
 Afterwards restart executing this step.

-* Those slightly odd looking version identifiers can happen during bisections, because the Linux kernel subsystems prepare their changes for a new mainline release (say 6.2) before its predecessor (e.g. 6.1) is finished.
+* Those slightly odd looking version identifiers can happen during bisections, because the Peenux kernel subsystems prepare their changes for a new mainline release (say 6.2) before its predecessor (e.g. 6.1) is finished.
 They thus base them on a somewhat earlier point like 6.1-rc1 or even 6.0 -- and then get merged for 6.2 without rebasing nor squashing them once 6.1 is out.
 This